fantom787/Geeksters/README.md

 ## Features

-Temp offers a number of features to enhance your web experience.
+Geekbot offers a number of features to enhance your web experience.
 The features include:

 01. Compose AI --> Compose From Points Write Professional Emails From Notes.
 You Get Work Done In Only 20% Of Normal Time.
 <img src="image/readme/1.gif" alt="Castling" height="200">